ibm-mas/ansible-devops/ibm/mas_devops/roles/kafka/README.md

 - Default Value: `small`

 ### kafka_storage_class
-Required.
 The name of the storage class to configure the AMQStreams operator to use for persistent storage in the Kafka cluster.

 - Environment Variable: `KAFKA_STORAGE_CLASS`
-- Default Value: None
+- Default Value: `

 ### kafka_user_name
 The name of the user to setup in the cluster for MAS.